metio/kdk/README.md

 ## Mirrors

-`ilo` is mirrored across several git repositories.
+`kdk` is mirrored across several git repositories.
 Use any of the following to get a copy of the source.

 - https://codeberg.org/metio.wtf/kdk